bioinfo-arctic/FSK2053/Spring_2025/Phylogenetic_Inference.md

 ### Read sequences in fasta format into msa (Multiple Sequence Alignment) algorithm

 ```
-mysequencefile <- readDNAStringSet("phylogenetics_tree_final_24424.fasta", format = "fasta")
+mysequencefile <- readDNAStringSet("phylogenetic_tree_data_FSK2053.fasta", format = "fasta")
 ```

-### Run multiple alignemnt analysis using `ClustalOmega` program in msa
+### Run the multiple alignment analysis using `ClustalOmega` program with msa

-This following step can lot of time, depending on number of sequences and length.
+The following step can take lot of time, depending on the number of sequences being analysed and their lengths.
 Here it will go fast.

 ```
 alignomega  <- msa(mysequencefile, method = "ClustalOmega")
 align <- msaConvert(alignomega, type= "bios2mds::align")
 align_phydata <- msaConvert(alignomega, type= "phangorn::phyDat")
 ```

-you can write alignment data to a file instead of keeping it in an R object, use
+You can write the alignment data to a file instead of keeping it in an R object, use:

 ```
 export.fasta(align, outfile = "myAlignment.fasta", ncol = 60, open = "w")
 ```

-Now open the file myAlignment.fasta in bbedit and see the content.
-You see there is string of NAs at the end of each fasta sequence.
-It is a bug from the package.I cant figureout what is happening.
-We will remove them manually.
+Now open the file myAlignment.fasta in bbedit, notepad++, or notepad, and check the contents.
+You see there is string of NAs at the end of each sequence.
+This is a bug from the package, which we can't figure out why is happening.
+Instead, we will remove the NA's manually and save the file.

-If ypu want to visualise and annotation of multiple sequence alignment such as myAlignment.fasta in, use function ggmsa from ggmsa package.
+If you want to visualise and see annotation of multiple sequence alignment such as myAlignment.fasta in, use function ggmsa from ggmsa package.

 ```
 ggmsafile<- "/Users/sbh001/Library/CloudStorage/OneDrive-UiTOffice365/course-FSK2053/lecture3_phylogenetics/myAlignment.fasta"